lspope/capstone/README.md

 In the [Final Model Notebook](./code/modeling.ipynb), I performed hyperparameter tuning using GridSearchCV, resulting in a multiclass classifer with the following performance:
 * Weighted F1 score of __0.94__
-* Positive class F1 score of 0.97
-* Neutral class F1 score of 0.90
-* Negative class F1 score of 0.83
 ![confusion matrix](./images/cm.png)